zpgallegos/zavant/readme.md

 violation families; runner movements and fielding credits; and game-scoped player, position, player-statistic, and team-statistic data.

-Only revisions named by `current.json` are eligible.
+Every immutable content-addressed revision is eligible.
 Legacy unversioned `game_pk=<id>/game.json` files are not assigned invented provenance; a run lists any such ignored files in its manifest so the exclusion is visible.